 Above examples are enough to recognize that the ancient Albanian-Mordvinic connections were real and therefore allow us to locate with a high probability the area of formation of the Albanian language just between the Desna and Seym Rivers.
-But then how do we explain the fact that the Albanian language has the most common words with the Greek, Germanic and Baltic languages?
+But then how do we explain the fact that the Albanian language has the most common words with the Greek, Germanic, and Baltic languages?
 As we shall see, this is the result of later borrowing after the first stage of resettlement of Indo-European tribes.

 The Anatolian branch can be shown to have been the first to split off from Proto-Indo-European because several instances can be identified in which Hittite shows an original situation where all other Indo-European languages have undergone a common innovation.
-This means… the ancestors of the speakers of the non-Anatolian Indo-European languages shared a period of common innovations that no longer reached the ancestors of the speakers of Proto-Anatolian (KLOEKHRORST ALWIN, 2008, 88).
+This means… the ancestors of the speakers of the non-Anatolian Indo-European languages shared a period of common innovations that no longer reached the ancestors of the speakers of Proto-Anatolian [KLOEKHRORST ALWIN, 2008, 88].

-To go along with this idea, there are good reasons and they are given by Alvin Kloekhorst, but this difference of the Hittite language from the rest of Indo-European has long been noted, especially by Gamkrelidze and Ivanov (GAMKRELIDZE T.V., IVANOV V.V.
-1984, 395).
-First a small number of Hittite words, which have matches in the other Indo-European languages are striking.
+To go along with this idea, there are good reasons and they are given by Alvin Kloekhorst, but this difference of the Hittite language from the rest of Indo-European has long been noted, especially by Gamkrelidze and Ivanov [GAMKRELIDZE T.V., IVANOV V.V.
+1984, 395].
+First, a small number of Hittite words, which have matches in the other Indo-European languages are striking.
 The Indo-European origin of Hittites is most evidenced by grammatical forms:

 … Hittite root-words have in most non-Indo-European origin, only ten percent of them originated from PIE, while the forms of declension and conjugation, as well as forming new word are distinctly Indo-European, although there are also representatives and morphological forms of Asia Minor (Asiatic) (KAPANTSYAN Gr., 1956, 79).

-Obviously the words of Indo-European origin are the oldest in the Hittite language therefore they are important for historical-linguistic analysis.
+Obviously, the words of Indo-European origin are the oldest in the Hittite language therefore they are important for historical-linguistic analysis.
 But the grammatical forms, which are different from the Indo-European, can be both archaic and arisen at the time when the bulk of the Indo-Europeans migrated to Eastern Europe.
 The timing of their occurrence may be a good material for a general history of the development of language grammatical structure.

 Therefore, under such circumstances, it must be assumed that the area between the Dnieper, Teteriv, and Ros' Rivers was populated by some other Indo-European tribe, for example, by the Thracians.
 Some researchers, in particular, D. Telegin argue that the greatest concentration of Thracian (Daco-Thracian) hydronyms can be found in the basins of the Southern Bug, Ros', Teteriv, (Ibr, Yantra, Alta, etc.) (TELEGIN D. Y, 1990-1).
 I. Zhelezniak had the same reflection (ZHELEZNIAK I. M, 1987).
-However by the time when Thracian language was arisen, the area near these rivers could not be hold by the Thracians, because, in this case, they should have been the first of the Indo-Europeans who start moving southward, but this could not be.
-Usually people in their migrations adhere to the order, which is determined by their places of previous settlements.
-If the Thracians later occupied the territory north of the Greeks, their ancestral home could not be in south of Greek one.
-Obviously mentioned area was populate by some Indo-European tribe, whose descendants are lost in history without a trace.
+However by the time when Thracian language arose, the area near these rivers could not be hold by the Thracians, because, in this case, they should have been the first of the Indo-Europeans who start moving southward, but this could not be.
+Usually, people in their migrations adhere to the order, which is determined by their places of previous settlements.
+If the Thracians later occupied the territory north of the Greeks, their ancestral home could not be in the south of Greek one.
+Obviously mentioned area was populated by some Indo-European tribe, whose descendants are lost in history without a trace.

-Having the areas of uprising of the Tocharian, Albanian, Thracian, Phrygian languages we can construct the whole map of the Indo-Europeans territory.
+Having the areas of the uprising of the Tocharian, Albanian, Thracian, Phrygian languages we can construct the whole map of the Indo-Europeans territory.

 Below the same in GoogleMap.